RavenRock135/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 _Please change the destination account to an account (and possibly: DestinationTag) you own, or you'll be testing sending a small amount of XRP to the XRPL Labs team ;)_

 This payload only contains the XRP ledger specific transaction template.
 Because we are now going to send XUMM platform specific information as well, we need to wrap the XRP ledger transaction template in an object called `txjson`.
-We can then add [XUMM platform specific information](https://xumm.readme.io/reference/post-payload) to the payload as well, like `options`, `custom_meta` and the `user_token`.
+We can then add [XUMM platform specific information](https://xumm.readme.io/reference/post-payload) to the payload as well.
+(For example, `options`, `custom_meta` and the `user_token`)

 Wrapping the XRP ledger transaction template in a `txjson` object, and adding the `user_token` property, our payload now looks like this: